Updated July 4, 2023

 Q4.
 Why is IRS Publication useful in calculating depreciation?

 Answer: IRS Publication 946 provides guidance and procedures for calculating depreciation on rental property.
 It includes information on the Modified Accelerated Cost Recovery System (MACRS), the method used to depreciate most property types, and special rules and tables for calculating depreciation.
-By using IRS Publication 946, owners of rental properties can make sure they are calculating depreciation correctly and in line with tax laws.
+By using IRS Publication 946, rental property owners can ensure they are calculating depreciation correctly and in line with tax laws.
 This book can assist landlords in obtaining the most tax breaks and paying the least taxes possible.

 We hope that this EDUCBA information on “Depreciation of Rental property” was beneficial to you.
 For further guidance on depreciation-related topics, EDUCBA recommends these articles: